 Beginner.
 The instructions for this top assume that you already have basic experience in sewing with stretch fabrics and making basic fitting adjustments necessary in any pattern to achieve a good personal fit.

-If you want to learn more about tips and techniques for sewing with Knit Fabrics, please read my review of the Sewing with Knits course.
+If you want to learn more about tips and techniques for sewing with Knit Fabrics, please read this article we published on sewing with stretchy knits.

 Useful tutorials.
 You can find a range of useful sewing tutorials and videos at So Sew Easy – tutorials page.